ranfysvalle02/bvr-py/README.md

 import urllib.error
 import nltk
 from nltk.tokenize import sent_tokenize, word_tokenize
-from sklearn.cluster import KMeans, AgglomerativeClustering from sklearn.metrics import pairwise_distances_argmin_min

 class CriticalVectors:
     """
-    A robust class to select the most relevant chunks from a text using various strategies.
+    A robust class to select the most relevant chunks from a text using various strategies,
     """

     def __init__(